 Prior to embarking upon the implementation of ECVET, it is important to consider the benefits for your company, organisation or institution and the added-value that ECVET might bring to existing programmes and practices.

-From a systems level perspective, the use of learning outcomes - a key component of ECVET and many other European recognition tools and instruments - provides greater flexibility in education and training, allowing learners to accumulate learning outcomes with a view to achieving a qualification or part-qualification.
-Learning outcomes also support increased transparency between countries, systems and qualifications and build on the successes of the European Qualifications Framework - a common European Framework that facilitates the translation of different national qualifications frameworks and their constituent parts.
+From a systems-level perspective, the use of learning outcomes - a key component of ECVET and many other European recognition tools and instruments - provides greater flexibility in education and training, allowing learners to accumulate learning outcomes with a view to achieving a qualification or part-qualification.
+Learning outcomes also support increased transparency between countries, systems and qualifications and build on the successes of the European Qualifications Framework - a common European Framework that makes qualifications more readable and understandable across different countries and systems.

 Benefits for Geographical Mobility

 From a geographical mobility perspective, ECVET targets the increased recognition of learning outcomes achieved during a mobility period.
-This increased recognition improves the credibility of learning and international mobility programmes, both from the perspective of the individual learner - acknowledging and attributing value to that which they have undertaken during their mobility programme - and from the perspective of the labour market - confirming the importance of the mobility period from a lifelong learning and skills development stance.
+This increased recognition improves the credibility of learning and international mobility programmes, both from the perspective of the individual learner - acknowledging and attributing value to that which they have undertaken and achieved during a period of short or long-duration mobility - and from the perspective of the labour market - confirming the importance of the mobility period from a lifelong learning and skills development stance.

 ECVET principles and practices also favour a more quality-assured mobility experience, with many of the common tools and documents adopted as a part of ECVET implementation (for example, Memorandum of Understanding, Learning Agreements) contributing to a more successful mobility experience and, in the long-term, potentially reducing the workload tied to international mobility.
-ECVET promotes a structured mobility experience through which achieved learning outcomes can be better integrated into existing education and training pathways.
+ECVET promotes a structured mobility experience through which achieved learning outcomes can be better integrated into existing education, training and qualifications pathways.

 In addition to recognising the similarities of different learning programmes, and systems, ECVET also valorises the differences, with certain mobility programmes allowing access to knowledge and skills that might be less accessible locally (for example, use of specific ingredients, technologies or techniques).